FREE MENTAL HEALTH ASSESSMENT. start here

 Other methods of switching medications, such as switching medications directly or performing a cross-taper switch, generally aren’t used with Prozac and Lexapro.

-It’s important not to stop Prozac, or switch to a new antidepressant suddenly, without first talking to your healthcare provider.
-Stopping Prozac abruptly may cause antidepressant discontinuation syndrome, which can involve withdrawal symptoms, including:
+It’s important not to stop Prozac or switch to a new antidepressant suddenly without first talking to your healthcare provider.

-Balance issues, including light-headedness, dizziness and vertigo
+Balance issues, including light-headedness, dizziness, and vertigo

-Sensory disturbances, such as burning, shock-like sensations and tingling
+Sensory disturbances, such as burning, shock-like sensations, and tingling

-Hyperarousal symptoms, such as irritability, agitation, anxiety and jerkiness
+Hyperarousal symptoms, such as irritability, agitation, anxiety, and jerkiness

 Make sure to closely follow your healthcare provider’s instructions when switching from Prozac to Lexapro.
-Let them know if you have any questions, need help reducing your dosage or have any side effects or withdrawal symptoms during the switching process.
+Let them know if you have any questions, need help reducing your dosage, or have any side effects or withdrawal symptoms during the switching process.

 Like all antidepressants, Prozac and Lexapro can both cause side effects.
-Most side effects of Prozac and Lexapro are mild and tend to resolve on their own, although some may be severe, persistent or bothersome.
+Most side effects of Prozac and Lexapro are mild and tend to resolve on their own, although some may be severe, persistent, or bothersome.

-Common side effects of Prozac include:
+Side effects of Prozac include:

 Nausea

-Nervousness
+Nervousness or anxiety

 Dry mouth